reece-bennett/pantry/README.md

 ## Setup

-Install app dependencies with `npm install` and start the database with `docker compose up`.
+Install app dependencies with `npm install` and start the database with `docker compose up db -d`.

 Create a `.env` file in the root directory with the contents: